CiscoDevNet/intersight-powershell/docs/New-IntersightCrdCustomResource.md

 ```

 ### -Name
 A string property called name which is used as part of a uniqueness constraint.
-See &apos;identity&apos; specification in this MO definition.
+See &amp;apos;identity&amp;apos; specification in this MO definition.

 ```yaml
 Type: string